siduction/sidu-manual/data/en/0510-samba_en.md

     server = server name or IP of the Windows machine
     share = name of the share

-    In the KDE file manager Dolphin the URL is entered as follows: `smb://server` or with the full path: `smb://server/share`.
+    In the KDE file manager Dolphin, the URL is entered as follows: `smb://server` or with the full path: `smb://server/share`.

-In a console, the shares on a server can be seen with this:
+In a console, the shares on a server can be displayed with:

 ~~~
 smbclient -L server